david-pfx/AmzPlayer/ReadMe.md

 # More Detail

 This is the original Zillions program heavily modified to run as a server engine, with an all-new Unity player.
 The original MFC user interface has been removed and replaced by an API and it should play exactly the same as the v3.0 version from which it was derived.
 The essential features of the user interface have been re-created in Unity, but this has been a complex process, and there will be omissions and differences.

+Most features should be self-evident, except:
+- you can zoom the board in and out using the scroll wheel or Ctrl+plus/minus
+- you can make a move when hovering on a piece by click (if there is only one), by drag and drop to the target position, or by hitting a number key.

 This alpha release is intended to identify what still needs to be done.
 A later release will add core features and platforms.